 He is also testing individual components, measuring the effect of substituting a mahogany top for spruce, say, or altering the shape of an internal brace.
 Soon he plans to start evaluating raw materials.
 The database he’s building, he hopes, will help guide design decisions as Martin adapts to changing circumstances.

 “Eventually,” Parker says, “the idea is to be able to accurately model guitars on the computer.”
 And while both he and Shepherd know that a computer model will never replace the knowledge accrued over two centuries of craftsmanship, “It’s fun to think about how this kind of innovation can help move our design into the future,” he says.
 “It’s actually kind of mind-blowing when you consider all the possibilities.”

 C.F.Martin & Co., a sixth-generation family-owned company based in Nazareth, Pennsylvania, is a corporate sponsor of Penn State’s Center for Acoustics and Vibration.

 The Graduate Program in Acoustics at Penn State is a unique interdisciplinary program that offers a broad educational background applicable to a variety of scientific and technological fields.

-In this Penn State News article (insert date of posting), Molly Smallcomb, PhD student in acoustics, discusses her experiences in this unique program at Penn State.
+In this Penn State News article, Molly Smallcomb, PhD student in acoustics, discusses her experiences in this unique program at Penn State.